 A database diagram can be tuned with a rich set of options.
 Options can be set either globally for all the diagram documents or separately for a particular one.

-To set options for the current diagram, right-click it and choose Options on the shortcut menu to open the Diagram Options dialog box.
+To set options for the current diagram, right-click it and choose Options from the shortcut menu to open the Diagram Options dialog box.
 You can reset options for the current diagram to default values (set globally) by using the Default button.

 Database diagram supports three predefined skins which change its appearance.
 They are the Default skin, the Simple skin, and the IDEF1X skin.
 The Default skin uses the richest color palette.
 The Simple skin is optimized for printing and does not use gradients.
 The IDEF1X skin is mostly black-and-white to look like IDEF1X diagrams.
 To choose the skin, use the Skin Type drop-down list in the notations options.